cloudify-cosmo/docs.getcloudify.org/content/cli/users.md

 `USERNAME` is the username of the user

-Users are created with the default `user` role.
+Users are created with the default system-wide `default` role.
 This command enables you to change a user's role to a Cloudify Manager administrator.

 * An `admin` user can perform all commands on all tenants in the Cloudify Manager instance.
 * Someone with a `user` role has access to all public resources in the tenant(s) to which they are assigned, and to private resources of which they are the owner.